 Turkey’s industrial production expanded by 10.8 percent year-on-year in April of 2022, quickening from an upwardly revised 9.8 percent increase in the previous month and well above market expectations of a 7.95 percent rise.
 Among sub-sectors, output rose the fastest in production of non-durable consumer goods (18.4 percent vs 16.4 percent); followed by capital goods (13.2 percent vs 4.9 percent); intermediate goods (8.1 percent vs 9.0 percent); durable goods (5.8 percent vs 7.8 percent); and lastly, energy (2.4 percent vs 6.1 percent).
 On a seasonally adjusted monthly basis, industrial production was unchanged from the previous month, after contracting by 1.7 percent in the prior period. source: Turkish Statistical Institute

 Industrial Production in Turkey averaged 5.43 percent from 1986 until 2022, reaching an all time high of 66 percent in April of 2021 and a record low of -31.50 percent in April of 2020.
 This page provides the latest reported value for - Turkey Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Turkey Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Industrial Production in Turkey is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Turkey to stand at 2.90 in 12 months time.
-In the long-term, the Turkey Industrial Production is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Industrial Production in Turkey is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Industrial Production is projected to trend around 3.20 percent in 2023, according to our econometric models.